- 1 Why Do I Have Low Water Pressure in my Shower?

 - 17 If All Fails Call a Plumber to Fix the Low Water Pressure in the Shower

 Every person has a right to a refreshing morning shower.
-But, low water pressure in the shower may be depriving you of that satisfaction.
+But, low water pressure in the shower may be depriving you of that satisfaction, (and make any high pressured showerhead useless).

 Low water pressure can be more than a mere inconvenience.
 It may be a sign of bigger problems.
 Let’s see what causes low water pressure in the shower and what you can do about it.